Gear

 The one that I have you can’t buy anymore, so the link is to a nice, shiny Hoodman Loupe, a very popular brand in the photography world.

-Harris Painters Pole
+Painters Pole

-Painters Pole with adaptor
+Painters Pole adaptor

 Eclipse lens cleaning solution